XinyueZ/Chopping/README.md

 Chopping
 ========

-Config App with a remote link.
+Working for config App with a remote link.
 When network doesn't work good, the fallback will work for the App.
+Applcation will load configuration according to the "update_rate" which is edited in app.properties .

 Based on Google Volley, Otto-Bus.